mmomtchev/Forez/README.md

 #### Third marriage in 1226

 His third marriage is to Princess Mahault (Matilda) of Courtenay, countess of Nevers.
-Princess Mahault is 38 years old and this marriage does not produce any children.
+Princess Mahault is 38 years old and this marriage produces one daughter.
 It is mostly political, as it allows to merge the two counties - Forez and Nevers - creating a very large feudal domain - and making Guy IV one of the most prominent French counts.

 According to [#11], page 141, Guy IV of Forez would sometimes sign acts as Guy of Nevers (*try to find a more accurate, peer-reviewed reference for this fact than #11*).